t2pellet/strawgolem/README.md

 ## Hunger
 - Farming is hard labour, and the Straw Golems will get hungry over time.
+- As golems get more hungry, they'll be slower
-- When it is hungry, it will sit down, display a cute animation and pout until it is fed.
+- If you let them starve, they'll sit down and pout until fed.
 - Golems are fed using apples.
 If you are holding an apple, it will beg you for it, and follow you around while you hold it.

 ## Miscellaneous